Terry Lamb: Western Suburbs Magpies career

 The 1982 season was a successful one for Wests and Lamb where Lamb's end of season form caught the eyes of the Australian selectors and he was selected for the 1982 Kangaroo tour.
 He ruled himself out of the tour as he already planned to marry his partner Kim.
 The Kangaroos swept all before them on the tour going through undefeated for the first time and becoming known as "The Invincibles".

 Lamb's final season with Wests was in 1983 where the Magpies won the wooden spoon prize.
 In spite of this, he was awarded the Dally M Player of the Year Award.

-Lamb made 88 appearances for Wests, Lamb was later named as halfback in the Western Suburbs Magpies Team of the Eighties.
+Lamb made 88 appearances for Wests.
+He was later named as halfback in the Western Suburbs Magpies Team of the Eighties.

 Joining the Bulldogs and early success

 The news that Lamb's Dally M winnings was more than his contract ensured that he would be in hot demand from the richer Sydney clubs now that he was out of contract and that Wests were at first expelled from the premiership.
 Easts and Balmain both showed interest but eventually Lamb chose the Bulldogs, joining in 1984.

 Lamb settled nicely into Canterbury under the coaching of Warren Ryan and playing outside Steve Mortimer.
 Lamb's arrival did cause initial controversy when long-serving five-eighth Garry Hughes was dropped to reserve grade in what was to be his final season.
 Lamb's ability to back up the ball-carrier came to the fore as he was the Sydney Premiership's joint leading tryscorer with 17.
 Lamb won a recall to the New South Wales State of Origin side for the 2nd match.
 He played well enough to be retained for the 3rd match despite the Blues losing, but withdrew due to injury.
 Lamb never won a junior premiership and he was closing in on one at senior level when the Bulldogs made the 1984 Grand Final against arch-rivals Parramatta Eels who were looking to win their fourth successive title.
 Canterbury took out the Grand Final 6–4 in a bruising game of football.
 Lamb was replaced with five minutes remaining due to a nasty gash above his eye.

 In 1985, Lamb played 22 games for the Bulldogs, but was forced to miss the 1985 Grand Final due to a groin injury.
 Michael Hagan was named as his replacement.
 Canterbury defeated St. George Dragons 7–6 to make it back-to-back titles.